CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 # W3C Considerations

 1. We propose the inclusion of an optional data integrity proof for the DID document, as outlined in {{dataIntegrityProofECDSA}} and {{dataIntegrityProofEdDSA}}.
-2. We propose the inclusion of an optional TTL ("timeToLive") field in the DID document to indicate the amount of time a resolver should cache the document.

 # Acknowledgments
 {:numbered="false"}